GemiGuard Mirage Pro — IMEI obfuscation on Mudi V2

 Wi-Fi security

-BSSID randomisation reduces the likelihood of session correlation and device geolocation through Wi-Fi access point databases.
+BSSID randomization reduces the likelihood of session correlation and device geolocation through Wi-Fi access point databases.

 Fewer local traces